jdjakub/papers/prog-2022/prog22-manuscript.md

 - _Expression geography:_ In an expression geography where small changes in notation lead to valid but differently behaved programs, a slip or lapse is more likely to lead to an error that is difficult to detect through standard mechanisms.

 ### References
 The most common error handling mechanism in conventional programming languages is exception handling.
-The modern form of exception handling has been described in \cite{ExceptionHandling}; \cite{SweImpact} documents the history and influences of Software Engineering on exception handling.
+The modern form of exception handling has been described by Goodenough\ \cite{ExceptionHandling}; Ryder et al.\ \cite{SweImpact} documents the history and influences of Software Engineering on exception handling.
 The concept of _antifragile software_ \cite{Antifragile} goes further by suggesting that software could improve in response to errors.
 Work on Chaos Engineering \cite{ChaosMonkey} is a step in this direction.

-\cite{HumanError} analyses errors in the context of human errors and develops a classification of errors that we adopt.
+Reason\ \cite{HumanError} analyses errors in the context of human errors and develops a classification of errors that we adopt.
 In the context of computing, errors or _miscomputation_ has been analysed from a philosophical perspective \cite{Miscomputation,MalfunctioningSW}.
 Notably, attitudes and approaches to errors also differ for different programming subcultures \cite{LivingWithErrors}.

 ## Adoptability